In this article

 This card has them…

-• $10 in monthly dining credits (as statement credits) which can be used at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations.
+- $10 in monthly dining credits (as statement credits) which can be used at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys locations.
 (This is $120 a year in total dining credit).
 These charges will be refunded as statement credits for up to the $10 maximum each month a few days to a week after the charge posts in most cases.
 Keep in mind that you must spend these each month as they won’t roll over from month to month.
 (Enrollment required.)

-• $10 in monthly Uber Eats credits – automatically added to your account as Uber Cash at the start of each month.
+- $10 in monthly Uber Eats credits – automatically added to your account as Uber Cash at the start of each month.
 Just make sure your Card is in your Uber or Uber Eats app as a payment method.
+It also must be the method of payment for an order that you use the credit on

 Amex Gold Card Annual Fee

-But when you look at the categories you earn 4 points per dollar on (Dining and US Supermarkets), the benefits above, and how all but $10 of the annual fee is covered by the monthly dining credits, it’s easy to see that the benefits are worth more than the annual fee.
+But when you look at the categories you earn 4 points per dollar on (Dining and US Supermarkets), the benefits above, and how more than the annual fee is covered by the monthly statement credits if you use them!), it’s easy to see that the benefits can be worth more than the annual fee.

 Welcome Bonus Offer